-These new regulations transfer requirements applying under the HSNO regime to the HSWA regime but with some changes aimed at improving the safe management of hazardous substances in the workplace.
+These regulations transfer requirements previously applying under the HSNO regime to the HSWA regime but with some changes aimed at improving the safe management of hazardous substances in the workplace.

-However, substances toxic to the environment (Class 9, i.e. including VTA's) will continue to be regulated by the Environmental Protection Authority under the HNSO regime - mostly this will not affect workplace use, as the EPA has aligned its controls as much as practicable with the HSW controls.
-That means if the controls set under HSW are complied with for Class 6 and 8, say, then the EPA Class 9 requirements will also be met.
-(For more detail, and a few exceptions, refer section 6.1 - HSNO Act)
+However, substances toxic to the environment (Class 9, i.e. including VTA's) will continue to be regulated by the Environmental Protection Authority under the HSNO regime - mostly this will not affect workplace use, as the EPA has aligned its controls as much as practicable with the HSW controls.
+That means if the controls set under HSW are complied with for Class 6 and 8, say, then the EPA Class 9 requirements will usually also be met.

-And similarly transport requirements remain under the Land Transport Act 1998, while additional label conditions and some separate licensing requirements remain under the ACVM Act.
+And similarly transport requirements remain under the Land Transport Act 1998, while additional label conditions and some separate licensing requirements remain under the